I suppose it all started the day I received Boom’s e-mail:

 I have to say I was intrigued.
 Very intrigued.
 Boom may have had his faults, but he was not prone to exaggeration.
 Especially where the Ex-Files were concerned.

 Boom and I had first met some years earlier as students at the University of Exeter.
 Although I did not really get to know him till the the second year I, like many others, knew of him well before then– his reputation for madcap escapades had seen to that.
 Whenever you heard, say, that some impatient revellers had staged an impromptu party on the top of a bus shelter, or that Lord Kitchener, mounted proudly on his charger outside the County Court building, had suddenly taken to wearing ladies’ underwear (on his head) you could be sure Boom was involved.
-In the so-called ‘real’ world such exploits would no doubt seem frivolous, puerile even, but in our world they never failed to fire the imagination.
+In the so-called ‘grown up’ world of careers, ambition and status, such exploits would no doubt seem frivolous, puerile even, but in our world, the real world, they never failed to fire the imagination.

 Although Boom could drink with the best of them and was not averse to the odd ‘dust-up’ when the occasion demanded it, I would not like to give the impression he was just another of those beer-swilling rowdies that are ten-a-penny at any British university.
 For one thing his laboratory work and examination results placed him in the top three percent of the Department of Biochemistry.
 He was also a good sportsman, possessed of a ready wit, rakish charm and that supreme self-confidence girls seem to find irresistible.
 Even the ones who deny it.
 Nevertheless it was his devil-may-care attitude to life that people found most attractive, an attitude that perhaps found its greatest expression one legendary night at the Plaza Curry House.